audy/Grape/readme.md

 	192.168.0.666	beavis
 	192.168.0.420	butthead

 Yep, those are tabs separating the ip address from the hostname.

-And you're probably going to want to exchange SSH keys first.
+By default, Grape uses cluster.key for ssh.
+If you don't like that, `ln -s`.
+Of course, make sure you put your key in the clients' `authorized_keys` or you will be typing a lot of passwords.

 ## Cool, now where do my datas go?